larryhastings/big/README.md

 Otherwise, tries `float(o)`.
 If that conversion succeeds, returns the result.
 Otherwise returns the default value.
 If you don't pass in an explicit default value, the default value is `o`.
 </dd></dl>

+#### `ModuleManager()`

+<dl><dd>

+A class that manages your module's namespace, including `__all__`.

+`ModuleManager` makes it easy to populate `__all__` and clean up temporary symbols.
+Instantiate a `ModuleManager` at module scope, use its methods to declare exports and deletions, then call the instance at the end of your module to finalize.

+`ModuleManager` provides two methods, both of which can be used as decorators or called with string arguments:

+`mm.export(*args)` adds symbols to `__all__`.
+When used as a decorator, adds the decorated function or class by name.
+When called with strings, adds those strings to `__all__`.

+`mm.delete(*args)` marks symbols for deletion.
+When used as a decorator, marks the decorated function or class for deletion.
+When called with strings, marks those names for deletion.

+When the `ModuleManager` instance is called, it deletes all symbols on the deletions list from the module namespace.
+It also automatically deletes itself, and any module-level references to its `export` and `delete` methods.
+</dd></dl>

 #### `pure_virtual()`